 Music

-Leiva can now explain that he filled the Palau Sant Jordi with rock music.
+Leiva can now say that he has filled the Palau Sant Jordi with rock music.

 The Madrid-born musician closes the first part of his 'Gigante' album tour in front of 17,000 people